-\Cref{fig:10} and \cref{fig:11} show the phase space structures of individual species over time for system length $\Tilde{x} = 1024$, whereas \cref{fig:12} and \cref{fig:13} represent the same for system length $\Tilde{x} = 512$.
-The visible difference between periodic and bounded system with exactly same plasma parameters comes from the phase spaces of individual species.
-By point correlation with figure \ref{fig:14}, we can see a significant energy growth in the average electron energy at $\tau \sim 100 $ and around $\tau \sim 200$.
+Next we investigated the energy of the particle with different varying system length to see the time of emergence of instability.
+In figure \ref{fig:7}, we can see a significant energy growth in the average electron energy at $\tau \sim 100 $ and around $\tau \sim 200$.
 Here, one can make an important observation in terms of the beam acceleration.
-As soon as the beam enters into the system, it starts to accelerate towards the boundary.
-After reaching the boundary, the acoustic branch undergoes a reflection and due to coupling between positive and negative energy modes, the acoustic wave mode becomes unstable as suggested by Koshkarov et al. \cite{koshkarov2015ion}.
+As soon as the beam enters the system, it starts to accelerate toward the boundary and loses its energy to the background plasma particles.

-One of the important mechanisms behind the ion sound instability to occur in bounded systems is charge separation.
-As we increase the system length, the charge separation becomes less prominent resulting in decreasing instability growth rate \cite{koshkarov2015ion}.
+One of the important mechanisms behind ion sound instability in bounded systems is charge separation.
+As we increase the system length, the charge separation becomes less prominent, resulting in a decreasing instability growth rate \cite{koshkarov2015ion}.
 For long systems where $\lambda_{D} \ll L$, the medium is considered weakly dispersive i.e. $k\lambda_{D} \ll 1$.
 For a fixed-length system, the instability growth rate is a function of the ion beam velocity ($\Tilde{v_b}$).

-\Cref{fig:12} and \cref{fig:13} show the phase space structure of ions and electrons over time for the system length $\Tilde{x} = 512$.
-In comparison with \cref{fig:10} and \cref{fig:11}, the dependency of instability growth on boundary is visible: in the former case the phase space holes are more prominent at an earlier stage ($\tau \sim 200$).
+Fig. \ref{fig:9} and \ref{fig:10} show the phase space structure of ions and electrons over time for the system length $\Tilde{x} = 512$.
+In comparison with \ref{fig:3} and \ref{fig:4}, the dependency of instability growth on the boundary is visible: in the former case the phase space holes are more prominent at an earlier stage ($\tau \sim 202$).